jenwilson521/PathFX/README.md

 ## Dependencies
 PathFX was created in Python and is written in python version 3.6.0 and the necessary dependencies and versions are included as a .txt file in the rscs dir.

+## Running PathFX
+We have included an example script 'run_PathFX.py' to demonstrate usage of algorithm parameters.

 ## Phenotype Clustering with UMLS
 Enabling the phenotype clustering feature requires a local installation of the UMLS metathesaurus.
 Please register for UMLS access through the NLM and follow their guidance for installation.
 We used version 2017AA.
 Installation of UMLS is not required if you do not wish to use the phenotype clustering feature.
 *** Ask Mike to share his UMLS installation document